vectordotdev/vector/website/docs/reference/transforms/tag_cardinality_limit.md

 <Field
   common={true}
   defaultValue={null}
-  enumValues={{"hash_set":"Uses a HashSet internally to keep track of previously seen tag values.
-Has higher memory requirements than `bloom_filter`, but never falsely outputs metrics with new tags after the limit has been hit.","bloom_filter":"Uses a BloomFilter internally to keep track of previously seen tag values.
-Has lower memory requirements than `hash_set`, but may occassionally allow metric events to pass through the transform even when they contain new tags that exceed the configured limit.
+  enumValues={{"exact":"Has higher memory requirements than `probabilistic`, but never falsely outputs metrics with new tags after the limit has been hit.","probabilistic":"Has lower memory requirements than `exact`, but may occassionally allow metric events to pass through the transform even when they contain new tags that exceed the configured limit.
 The rate at which this happens can be controlled by changing the value of [`false_positive_rate`](#false_positive_rate)."}}
-  examples={["hash_set","bloom_filter"]}
+  examples={["exact","probabilistic"]}
   groups={[]}
   name={"mode"}
   path={null}